Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems

-Considering the SOT as originating from either the iSGE or SHE model scenario can provide a useful physical and materials guidance.
+Considering the SOT as originating from either the iSGE or SHE model scenarios can provide a useful physical and materials guidance.
 The necessary condition for the iSGE-induced non-equilibrium spin polarization is the broken inversion symmetry, which is automatically fulfilled in the above mentioned interfaces.
 However, also uniform crystals can have unit cells that lack a center of symmetry.
-The initial discovery of the iSGE-SOT was made in such a crystal, namely in the zinc-blende diluted magnetic semiconductor (Ga,Mn)As \cite{Chernyshov2009} and later also reported in asymmetric metal layers \cite{Miron2010}.
-This line of research was subsequently extended to crystals whose individual atomic positions in the unit cell are locally non-centrosymmetric.
-It led to the discovery of a staggered iSGE polarization that, if commensurate with a staggered N\'eel magnetic order, results in efficient current-induced SOT switching in an antiferromagnet (AF) \cite{Zelezny2014,Wadley2016}.
+The initial discovery of the iSGE-SOT was made in such a crystal, namely in the zinc-blende diluted magnetic semiconductor (Ga,Mn)As \cite{Chernyshov2009} and later also reported in asymmetric metal multilayers \cite{Miron2010}.
+This line of research was subsequently extended to crystals whose individual atomic positions in the unit cell are locally non-centrosymmetric, leading to the discovery of a staggered iSGE polarization and current-induced switching in an antiferromagnet \cite{Zelezny2014,Wadley2016}.